MicrosoftDocs/xamarin-docs/docs/tools/dotnet-embedding/get-started/objective-c/macos.md

 @end
 ```

-Finally run the Xcode project, and something like this will show up:
+Finally, run the Xcode project, and something like this will show up:

 ![Hello from C# sample running in the simulator](macos-images/hello-from-csharp-mac.png)

-A more complete and better-looking sample is available [here](https://github.com/mono/Embeddinator-4000/tree/objc/samples/mac/weather).
+A more complete and better-looking sample [is available here](https://github.com/mono/Embeddinator-4000/tree/objc/samples/mac/weather).